daroczig/CEU-DV4/README.md

         - note `allowAdFeatures=FALSE`
         - note IP anonymization as per https://support.google.com/analytics/answer/2763052?hl=en
     - cookies
-    - using shinyapps.io in the background
+    - using shinyapps.io in the background, so let's check out the features at eg check on features of this countdown app at https://daroczig.shinyapps.io/countdown/?title=deadline&subtitle=for%20DV3&schedule=2020-06-14%2023:59:59

 1. App wireframe with a static UI: